oleganza/OAPromise/README.md

 OAPromise is thread-safe.
 Callbacks are invoked on the dispatch queue specified by caller.
 Value and error can be set from any thread.

 OAPromise allows attaching multiple callbacks.
-Methods attaching the callback (-then:, -then:error:, -completion: etc.) return another promise instance.
+Methods attaching the callback (`then:`, `then:error:` etc.) return another promise instance.
 This way promises can be organized in trees with multiple concurrent consumers for a single producer.

 OAPromise allows attaching the callback when the value is already set.
 In this case the callback will be called immediately (on the next runloop cycle).